-Small Business Saturday 2019 is a big day for small businesses — and it’s quickly approaching.
+Small Business Saturday is a big day for small businesses.
 One of the best ways to learn how to increase sales for your small business is to look back at last year’s results to see what the numbers can tell us.
 Here’s a quick look back — and ahead — plus a few innovative ideas for Small Business Saturday.

-Falling on the last Saturday of November — right after Thanksgiving and Black Friday — this year’s Small Business Saturday lands on November 30, 2019.
+Falling on the last Saturday of November — right after Thanksgiving and Black Friday.
 However, the business hours you keep that day are completely up to you, and can even act as an incentive to shop — and increase sales — if you open earlier or close later than your competition.

-5 Lessons From 2018 on How to Promote Small Business Saturday 2019
+5 Lessons on How to Promote Small Business Saturday

-The 2018 Small Business Saturday Consumer Insights Survey provides insight and can inspire great ideas for Small Business Saturday 2019.
+The Small Business Saturday Consumer Insights Survey from 2018 provides insight and can inspire great ideas for Small Business Saturday any year.

 2. Take advantage of online shopping opportunities.
 According to the survey, of the 104 million U.S. consumers that took part in the Shop Small Movement last year, 41% reported that they shopped online on Small Business Saturday.
 Most businesses already have a website.
 But with eMarketer forecasting most online purchases will be made via smartphone by 2021, it’s not only a good idea to use hashtags for Small Business Saturday to reach users browsing social media, it’s imperative that your website is responsive to mobile screens so you aren’t locking potential buyers out.

 3. ‘Tis the season to tap into holiday shoppers.
 92% of participants in the Shop Small Movement say their business stands out during the busy holiday shopping season because of Small Business Saturday.
 59% said the day is a significant contributor to their holiday sales every year.
 This could be the perfect time to kick off your pre-holiday sales or tease even bigger sales later in the season.